Dan Schulman: Career

-Board service
+Board directorships

-Schulman previously served as Non-Executive Chairman of NortonLifeLock (formerly Symantec Corporation).
-In September 2018, he was elected as a member of the Verizon Board of Directors.
-Schulman also served on the advisory committee of Greycroft Partners, a private equity company focused on early-stage new media and technology companies.
+Schulman previously was non-executive chairman of NortonLifeLock (now Gen Digital).
+In September 2018, he was elected as a member of the Verizon board of directors.
+Schulman was also on the advisory committee of Greycroft Partners, a private equity company focused on early-stage new media and technology companies.

-Schulman was on the Board of Governors of Rutgers University from April 2008 to June 2013.
-He also serves on the board at Autism Speaks, an advocacy group dedicated to advancing research into causes and treatments for individuals on the autism spectrum.
-Schulman serves as a Board of Directors member on the Business Roundtable and The Economic Club of New York, and is an International Advisory Council member of the Singapore Economic Development Board.
+Schulman was on the board of governors of Rutgers University from April 2008 to June 2013.
+He also is on the board at Autism Speaks, an advocacy group dedicated to advancing research into causes and treatments for individuals on the autism spectrum.
+Schulman is a board of directors member of the Business Roundtable and The Economic Club of New York, and is an international advisory council member of the Singapore Economic Development Board.
 He is a life member of the Council on Foreign Relations.